AirshipWeb/airship-website/src/pages/blog/airship-update-july-2020.md

 ## **WORKING COMMITTEE ELECTION**

-The Technical Committee (TC) is excited to announce the 2020-2021 Working Committee (WC) election!
-This election will follow the same two-week cycle that the Technical Committee (TC) election followed last month.
+The Technical Committee is excited to announce the 2020-2021 Working Committee election!
+This election will follow the same two-week cycle that the Technical Committee election followed last month.

 * Nomination Period: 20-26 July
 * Voting Period: 27 July-02 August